Ahsan-Shah056/StoreHub/README.md

 - **Intuitive GUI:**
   - Responsive, tabbed interface (Sales, Customers, Inventory, Suppliers, Reports).
   - Consistent look and feel across all modules.
+  - Modern themed interface with custom styling for buttons and controls.
+  - **NEW**: Consistent button styling with blue theme throughout the application.
+  - **NEW**: Integrated company logo display in the top-right corner.
+- **Secure Login System:**
+  - User authentication with username and password verification.
+  - Persistent session management.
+  - Secure logout functionality with session clearing.
+  - **NEW**: User-friendly login window with centered positioning and proper sizing.
+  - **NEW**: Seamless user switching with the logout button returning to the login screen.
+- **Role-Based Access Control:**
+  - Different user roles (manager, salesperson, inventory_manager, accountant, store_admin).
+  - Dynamic UI that adapts based on user's role and permissions.
+  - Restricted access to sensitive operations based on role.
+  - **NEW**: Visual role indicator showing the current user's role in the interface.
 - **Sales Management:**
   - Add items to cart, update/remove, and checkout with real-time receipt generation.
   - Customer selection and purchase history lookup.